Chorão: Personal life

 Chorão met his future wife, fashion designer Graziela Gonçalves, in 1994; they married in 2003.
 Affectionately nicknamed "Grazon" by him, Chorão claimed she was "his muse" and dedicated many of Charlie Brown Jr.'s songs to her, the most notable being "Proibida pra Mim (Grazon)" (off Transpiração Contínua Prolongada) and "Céu Azul" (off Música Popular Caiçara), written shortly after their separation in 2011.
-From a previous, short-lived marriage with Thaís Lima, which allegedly ended after he found out she was cheating on him, he had a son also named Alexandre (born 1990), nicknamed "Xande" in order to differentiate him from his father.
+From a previous, short-lived marriage with Thaís Lima, which allegedly ended after he found out she was cheating on him, he had a son also named Alexandre (born 1990).
 In 2017 Alexandre published the book Eu Estava Lá Também, a compilation of photographs and memoirs from his father dating from 2005–2012; in 2020 he would reveal that, shortly after his death, he had ordered a diamond made of a lock of his father's hair.

 In 2018 Graziela published through Companhia das Letras her memoir, Se Não Eu, Quem Vai Fazer Você Feliz?, in which she details her love life with Chorão.